lastefoto-ee/lastefoto-ee.github.io/content/en/post/best-gift-for-fresh-parents/index.md

 subtitle: A gift that will last forever

 # Summary for listings and search engines
-summary: The best gift for fresh parents
+summary: The best gift for new parents

 # Link this post with a project
 projects: